 Children suspected of having KD who do not fulfill diagnostic criteria (ie, have less than four signs of mucocutaneous inflammation) may have incomplete or atypical KD [1-3].
 "Incomplete" KD is the preferred term, since these patients do not appear to differ from those with classic KD in any way except that they lack a sufficient number of criteria to fulfill the epidemiologic case definition .
 Children with incomplete KD are also at risk for cardiovascular sequelae.

-The incidence of incomplete KD is unknown [4,5].
+The incidence of incomplete Kawasaki disease (KD) is unknown [4,5].
 In a retrospective report of 242 Japanese children with KD treated at a single center over a nine-year period, 10 percent of patients were diagnosed with incomplete KD .
 The incidence appears to be greater in infants younger than six months of age [5,6].
-This was illustrated in a retrospective review of 44 children with KD; 5 of 11 infants (45 percent) had incomplete disease compared with 4 of 33 (12 percent) older children .
+This was illustrated in a retrospective review of 44 children with KD.
+Five of 11 infants (45 percent) had incomplete disease compared with 4 of 33 (12 percent) older children .

 CLINICAL PRESENTATION OF TYPICAL VERSUS INCOMPLETE KD

-Signs and symptoms appear to parallel those in children who fulfill diagnostic criteria for typical disease (table 1) when clinical judgment of reliable observers is used to define incomplete KD.
+Signs and symptoms appear to parallel those in children who fulfill diagnostic criteria for typical disease (table 1) when clinical judgment of reliable observers is used to define incomplete Kawasaki disease (KD).
 (See "Kawasaki disease: Clinical features and diagnosis", section on 'Clinical manifestations' and 'Infants' below.)